-These all combined to decrease the amount of Einkorn wheat grown in the world.
-This is unfortunate for us because Einkorn is easier for the body to digest while still containing more protein and anti-oxidants than the newer modern wheat varieties.
+These all combined to decrease the amount of it grown in the world.
+This is unfortunate for us because it’s easier for the body to digest while still containing more protein and anti-oxidants than the newer modern wheat varieties.

 Fun Fact: When Ötzi the Iceman was found preserved in a glacier in the Italian Alps, Einkorn wheat was found in his stomach.
 This is amazing and shows just how long this wheat has been around.

-Einkorn has a 30% higher protein content than modern wheat varieties and 15% less starch.
+It has a 30% higher protein content than modern wheat varieties and 15% less starch.
 It also has a higher concentration of minerals and a robust flavor.
-The most important distinction to most of us is that Einkorn wheat not only has a lower gluten content than modern wheat but the gluten it has is totally different from that in modern wheat.
+The most important distinction to most of us is that Einkorn not only has a lower gluten content than modern wheat but the gluten it has is totally different from theirs.

 As an ancient grain, it is more nutritious than the mass-produced wheat of Big Ag in America.
-For people who are gluten intolerant or have any gluten related disorder, becoming aware of the health benefits of Einkorn can be life-changing.
+For people who are gluten intolerant or have any gluten related disorder, becoming aware of its health benefits can be life-changing.

-Einkorn lacks the proteins found in modern wheat that trigger gluten sensitivity.
-Most people who try Einkorn report they do not experience the symptoms they do when eating modern wheat breads or products.
+It lacks the proteins found in modern wheat that trigger gluten sensitivity.
+Most people who try it report they do not experience the symptoms they do when eating modern wheat breads or products.

-There has been a resurgence in demand for genuine einkorn products since the dangers of modern wheat production have become more well-known and the population of gluten sensitivity has increased to epidemic proportions over the last few years.
+There has been a resurgence in demand for genuine einkorn products since the dangers of modern wheat production have become well-known and those with gluten sensitivity have increased to epidemic proportions over the last few years.

-The health benefits of Einkorn are believed to be due to its long germination and sprouting time.
-These cause it to have a much lower content of phytic acid and increases all the essential amino acids, vitamins, and minerals that are naturally present in it.
+The health benefits are believed to be due to its long germination and sprouting time.
+These cause it to have a much lower content of phytic acid and increases all the essential amino acids, vitamins, and minerals naturally present in it.

 Nutrition Facts for Einkorn Wheat